isabella232/dynamic-media-classic.en-1/help/application-setup.md

 **Spin Set Viewer** Provides multiple views of an image so users can turn the object to examine the different sides and angles.

 **Video Viewer** Displays videos using the resolution dimensions of the source file or a custom size.
-Scene7 comes with many predefined Viewer Presets for playing video, and if you are an administrator, you can create custom Video Viewer presets.
+Dynamic Media Classic comes with many predefined Viewer Presets for playing video, and if you are an administrator, you can create custom Video Viewer presets.
 There are more than a dozen different settings for configuring the Video Viewer.
 You can configure its size, foreground and background color, video and audio controls, progress bar, user-interface skin, social features, and Help.

 **Zoom Viewers** Offers a choice of three types of zoom viewer: